OPEC+ debates whether to ease oil output cuts, as U.S. resumes energy calls to Saudi | Headlines

 OPEC+ debates whether to ease oil output cuts, as U.S. resumes energy calls to Saudi

-"We reaffirmed the importance of international cooperation to ensure affordable and reliable sources of energy for consumers," she wrote, potentially adding a further reason for the group to consider a production hike.
-Brent crude was above $63 a barrel on Thursday, up more than 20% since the start of 2021 and near this year's high.
+"We reaffirmed the importance of international cooperation to ensure affordable and reliable sources of energy for consumers," she wrote, adding a further reason for the group to consider a production hike.
+Brent rose 2% to climb above $64 a barrel on Thursday, up more than 20% since the start of 2021 and near this year's high.

+Thursday's virtual meeting of OPEC+ started at 1225 GMT.
+"The picture is still not clear," one source said going into the talks.

-Heading into the meeting, OPEC+ delegates had said the group would likely keep most of those cuts in place, given a weak demand outlook because of new coronavirus lockdowns.
-But the mood changed in the past 24 hours and the group is now deliberating whether to roll over the cuts or raise output, three OPEC+ sources said.
+In the run up to the meeting, OPEC+ delegates had said the group would likely keep most of those cuts in place, given a weak demand outlook because of new coronavirus lockdowns.
+But the mood changed in the past 24 hours.
+The group is now deliberating whether to roll over the cuts or raise output, three OPEC+ sources said.
 The increase could amount to 0.5 million bpd, two sources said.

+It was not clear if Granholm's call influenced the shift.
+'CAUTIOUS STANCE'

+Prince Abdulaziz opened the meeting by telling ministers: "Until the evidence of recovery is undeniable, we should maintain this cautious stance."
+Russia's Deputy Prime Minister Alexander Novak offered a slightly more bullish overview saying the global economy was recovering and an oil deficit has emerged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)